College & Career Readiness

 - Family Guide to Saving for College

-Many scholarship opportunities available to HS students.
-While most of these opportunities are available all throughout their SENIOR YEAR, a number of scholarships are also available to student from 10th grade on.
+Many scholarship opportunities are available to HS students.
+While most of these opportunities are available all throughout their SENIOR YEAR, a number of scholarships are also available to students from 10th grade on.
 Below are some great resources/tools to use in finding scholarships.

 - Making the Most of Your Scholarship Search!